phillvancejr/Cpp-Go-Zig-Odin/guess_number/README.md

  ```
 ## Rust
 Added Rust on 22/6/1.
 Going to the Dark side.
 The Rust version is fine, pretty simple
+## C#
+Not much to say, it is simple.
+I do really like C#'s TryParse and out params, that makes for some succinct string parse attempts.
 ### compile times
 ranked according to cached times
 <table>